UMWEDU/umw-admissions-sync/_pages/international.md

 We want your fresh face on our campus, your bright ideas in our classrooms, your unique perspectives in our labs.

 Picture yourself living on America’s East Coast, in a city rich in U.S. history.
-Just an hour from Washington, D.C., UMW is a small school with growing diversity and passionate master teachers.
+Just an hour from Washington, D.C., UMW is a small school with growing diversity and passionate professors.
 Our liberal arts and sciences curriculum – with more than <a href="/study/">60 majors, minors, and courses of study</a> – will challenge your mind and let you explore.

 Study <a href="http://business.umw.edu/">business</a> or pursue <a href="/study/areas/political-science/">political science</a> and intern in Richmond or Washington, D.C.
 Major in <a href="/study/areas/art-history/">art history</a> and volunteer at the Met.